learn-co-curriculum/command_line_castle_code_along/README.md

 Let's open the text file `open dragon.txt` and type, "I can breath fire, so beware.
 Put me in my cage if you dare."
 And then let him speak `say -f dragon.txt`

 Let's create the dragon's cage `mkdir dragon_cage`.
 And now let's move the dragon into his cage.
-I bet he didn't think it would be this simple: `mv dragon.txt cage`.
+I bet he didn't think it would be this simple: `mv dragon.txt dragon_cage`.
 If we check the contents of spiney_forest `ls`, we'll only see the cage.
 If we `cd dragon_cage` and then `ls` we'll see the dragon is put in his place!

 Back in the spiney_forest, we start to get a little hungry.
 So we come across an apple.
 Let's make the apple, `touch apple.txt`.
 This apple isn't like other fairy-tales, this one is ok to eat.
 And actually, we can even use our own magic powers to duplicate it.  `cp` is the command to copy something.
 You can easy copy something to another directory, maybe if we wanted to give the dragon and apple `cp apple.txt cage`.
 OR let's say we wanted to duplicate apple and rename it apple2, so we know we have two of them. `cp apple.txt ./apple2.txt`.
 To rename something, you just change the name along with exactly where you want it to go.
 The `./` indicates the current directory.